As re-adopted April 2020

 Sec.
 2. Qualifications.
 No person shall be elected or appointed or shall continue to serve as officer or director of this organization unless she or he is a voting member of the League of Women Voters of the St. Petersburg Area.

 Sec.
-4. Powers and Duties.
+3. Vacancies and Disqualification.
+A board member shall act in good faith and in the best interests of the organization, for a proper purpose, in a manner that shall not violate local, state, or federal laws, and In a manner consistent with the values of the organization and the board of directors’ instructions and intentions.
 The board of directors shall have full charge of the property and business of the organization, with full power and authority to manage and conduct same, subject to the instructions of the general membership.
-It shall plan and direct the work necessary to carry out the program as adopted by the national convention, the state convention and the Annual Meeting.
+It shall plan and direct the work necessary to carry out the program as adopted by the national convention, the state convention, and the annual meeting.
 The board shall create and designate such special committees as it may deem necessary.
+All Board members shall serve without compensation and shall be disqualified from consideration as vendors or contractors for compensation.

 Sec.
 5. Meetings.
 There shall be at least nine regular meetings of the board of directors annually.
 Notice shall be provided to all board members no less than five days in advance of such meetings.
 Meetings may be held in person or by electronic means including but not limited to telephonic conference, video conferencing, and/or email.
 All regular and special meetings of the board shall provide for participation by telephone, video, or email conference if requested by a member.